-But if you take a look at tech job salaries listed by the US Bureau of Labor Statistics (BLS), computer and information research scientists sit comfortably at the top, making over $126,000 a year.
+If you take a look at tech job salaries listed by the US Bureau of Labor Statistics (BLS), computer and information research scientists sit comfortably at the top, making over $126,000 a year.
 Many of these research scientists work on today's cutting-edge technologies utilizing artificial intelligence (AI) and machine learning (ML) tools.

 Another perk of the field?
 AI jobs are not just for machine learning engineers and data scientists.
 You'll find job postings in marketing, sales, management, and project management, not to mention all the entry-level pathways in software development.

 The irony here is that many people feared that AI technology would replace human jobs—from factory workers to, well, online writers.
 And this concern is not unfounded.
 Many tech pros confirm that yes, robots will replace many of our current roles.
-But the resulting opportunities that arise should keep humans from having to do repetitive tedious tasks, and allow us to focus on more creative and strategic work.
-Additionally, all the positions required to monitor, maintain, and further develop AI will only continue to grow, as we discover new possibilities for this technology.
+But the resulting opportunities that arise should keep humans from having to do repetitive tedious tasks and allow us to focus on more creative and strategic work.
+Additionally, all the positions required to monitor, maintain, and further develop AI will only continue to grow as we discover new possibilities for this technology.

 Experts across the tech world seem to make predictions every year about when AI will touch every aspect of our lives.
 Back in 2014, a Pew Research poll predicted that this would happen by 2025.
 Others believe that computers will learn as quickly as humans by 2050.
-No matter the prediction, there's little doubt that AI will permeate most industries very, very soon.
+No matter the prediction, there's little doubt that AI will permeate most industries soon.